microsoft/vscode-gradle/CONTRIBUTING.md

 1. Run vscode launch configuration `Debug Gradle Server & Extension`.
 2. Run vscode launch configuration `Attach to Gradle Server` when you notice the `Gradle: Connecting...` message in the bottom status bar.

+> **Note:** If the "Java: Error" message appears in the bottom status bar and the following error is logged in the `.log` file:
+> ```java
+> java.lang.NullPointerException: Cannot invoke "ch.epfl.scala.bsp4j.WorkspaceBuildTargetsResult.getTargets()"
+> ```
-> Note: If `Java: Error` message appear in the bottom status bar, it indicates that the connection attempt in step 2 was too slow.
-[GradleBuildClient](/extension/jdtls.ext/com.microsoft.gradle.bs.importer/src/com/microsoft/gradle/bs/importer/ImporterPlugin.java#L107) requires the Gradle Server to be active to establish a connection.
-If this happens, retry the attachment more swiftly.
+> it indicates that the connection attempt to the Gradle Server was too slow.
+The [GradleBuildClient](/extension/jdtls.ext/com.microsoft.gradle.bs.importer/src/com/microsoft/gradle/bs/importer/ImporterPlugin.java#L107) requires an active Gradle Server to successfully establish a connection.
+If you encounter this issue, please retry the connection promptly to avoid this error.

 ## Debugging Gradle Language Server (editing feature related)